-Defined as the change in the value of the liabilities, resulting in the level of health claims being higher than expected; and
+The change in the value of the liabilities, resulting in the level of health claims being higher than expected.

-Non-Life Risk
+> Non-Life Risk

-Defined as the change in the value of liabilities as a result of claims on a closed legacy non-life book.
+The change in the value of liabilities as a result of claims on a closed legacy non-life book.